 Most keto coconut shrimp recipes don’t include any spices because they are using sweetened shredded coconut.
 But since I wanted this to be a keto recipe I used unsweetened shredded coconut and added a little spice for some added flavor.

 This recipe is versatile.
 Skip the spices and just use plain coconut flour with some salt if you like.
-You can use finely shredded coconut instead of the large shredded coconut I used.
+You can use finely shredded desiccated coconut instead of the large shredded coconut I used.
 You can also use any size of shrimp you want.

 Keto coconut shrimp is extremely easy to make.
 You simply dip the shrimp into the flour mixture.
 Then dip it completely into the eggs.
 The flour helps the eggs stick.
 The eggs help the shredded coconut stick.
 Lastly, you’ll dip the shrimp into the shredded coconut and deep fry until light golden brown.